-The EU declaration of conformity for the InspectorP6xx programmable vision sensor can be found online at:
+The EU declarations of conformity for the device can be found online at:

 13.2 Licenses

 SICK uses open-source software.
 This software is licensed by the rights holders using the following licenses among others: the free licenses GNU General Public License (GPL Version2, GPL Version3) and GNU Lesser General Public License (LGPL), the MIT license, zLib license, and the licenses derived from the BSD license.